 We believe Google's Travalyst impact model to be quite good in most aspects.
 We mainly follow this model using the following simplifications

-• We don't customize loading and load factor to the specific flight.
+- We don't customize loading and load factor to the specific flight.
+Instead a user can customize this.

 We added radiative forcing to our model to allow for better comparisons between flying and driving.